 An option to purchase or acquire a leasehold site for such purpose; or

-An exclusivity or other business relationship between the Generation Resource and the entity having the right to sell, lease or grant the Generation Resource the right to possess or occupy a site for such purpose.
+Exclusivity or other business relationship between the Generation Resource and the entity having the right to sell, lease or grant the Generation Resource the right to possess or occupy a site for such purpose.

 Information regarding certification or Underwriters Laboratory listing of the Interconnection Requester's Generation Resource.

-(C) The Interconnecting Utility shall date- and time-stamp Applications upon receipt.
-The original date- and time-stamp applied to the Application at the time of its original submission for interconnection shall be accepted as the qualifying date- and time-stamp for the purposes of any timetable in this Rule and for inclusion in the Interconnecting Utility's Interconnection Queue.
+Each interconnecting utility shall maintain an Interconnection Queue for proposed Generation Resources, except for those Generation Resources under 150 kW allowed to interconnect under 5.503(A).
+The Interconnecting Utility shall assign each complete Application a position in the Interconnection Queue based upon the date-and time-stamp of the Interconnection Requester’s complete Application.
+The date-and time-stamp of the Application will be used to determine the cost responsibility for any System Upgrades necessary to accommodate the interconnection.
+At the Interconnecting Utility’s option, interconnection requests may be studied serially or in clusters for the purpose of the System Impact Study.
+If the number and timing of interconnect requests for a specific area is such that interconnection requests directly impact each other, requiring the utility to study the projects serially in order to determine system impact, the Interconnecting Utility will notify the Interconnection Requester that its review of the project will be on hold until the Interconnecting Utility has completed its study or review of projects ahead of the Interconnecting Requester in the Interconnection Queue.

-(D) Initial notifications by Interconnecting Utility
+Initial Notifications by Interconnecting Utility

-(1) The Interconnecting Utility shall provide the Interconnection Requester with a notification of receipt within 5 business days of receiving the Interconnection Requester's Application.
+The Interconnecting Utility shall provide the Interconnection Requester with a notification of receipt within 5 business days of receiving the Interconnection Requester's Application.

-(2) The Interconnecting Utility shall notify the Interconnection Requester within 10 business days of the receipt of the Application as to whether the Application is complete or incomplete.
+The Interconnecting Utility shall notify the Interconnection Requester within 10 business days of the receipt of the Application as to whether the Application is complete or incomplete.

-(a) If the Application is complete, the Interconnecting Utility shall notify the Affected Systems in accordance with the same interconnection notification protocols that would apply if the Application were subject to FERC jurisdiction, and shall place the Application in the Interconnecting Utility's Interconnection Queue.
+If the Application is complete, the Interconnecting Utility shall notify the Affected Systems in accordance with the same interconnection notification protocols that would apply if the Application were subject to FERC jurisdiction, and shall place the Application in the Interconnecting Utility's Interconnection Queue.

-(b) If the Application is incomplete, the Interconnecting Utility shall provide, along with the Notice that the Application is incomplete, a written list detailing all information that must be provided to complete the Application.
+If the Application is incomplete, the Interconnecting Utility shall provide, along with the Notice that the Application is incomplete, a written list detailing all information that must be provided to complete the Application.
 The Interconnection Requester shall have 10 business days after receipt of the Notice to submit the listed information or to request an extension of time to provide such information.
 If the Interconnection Requester does not provide the listed information or a request for an extension of time within the 10-business day deadline, the Application shall be deemed withdrawn.
+If the Interconnection Requester requests an extension but does not provide the listed information within the extension time limit, then the Application shall be deemed withdrawn.
 An Application will be complete upon submission of the listed information to the Interconnecting Utility.

-Each Interconnecting Utility shall maintain an Interconnection Queue.
-The Interconnecting Utility shall assign each complete Application a position in the Interconnection Queue based upon the date-and time-stamp of the Interconnection Requester's Application.
-The date-and time-stamp of the Application will be used to determine the cost responsibility for any System Upgrades necessary to accommodate the interconnection.
-At the Interconnecting Utility's option, interconnection requests may be studied serially or in clusters for the purpose of the System Impact Study.

-.

 (D) Modification of Application.
 Any material modification to machine data or equipment configuration or to the Point of Interconnection not agreed to in writing by the Interconnecting Utility and the Interconnection Requester may be deemed by the Interconnecting Utility as a withdrawal of the Application and may require submission of a new Application, unless proper notification of each party by the other and a reasonable time to cure the problems created by the changes are undertaken.
-This provision shall apply during the process described in Sections 5.506 through 5.508 of this Rule.
+This provision shall apply during the process described in Sections 5.506 through 5.510 of this Rule.